So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 Thanks to technology, people are able to rent a whole host of products and services.
 From movies to cars to homes, the main sharing sectors are estimated to be worth $335 billion by 2025.

-If you want a slice of that pie, garment rental is a great idea.
+If you want a slice of that pie, garment rental is a great eco-friendly idea.

 Find your niche – the business of sharing clothes isn’t untapped.
 You could specialize in:

 - A handful of cult brands.
-You could easily curate your range using designer labels whose principles you share or whose identities are similar.
+Curate your range using high-quality designer labels whose principles you share, or whose identities are similar.

 - Accessories over outfits.
 Ever got the perfect dress but couldn’t find the right bag?
 Make your website THE destination for finishing touches.